battaglr/css-codin-style/readme.md

 ## Comments

-Use sentence case notation for all kind of comments.
+Use [sentence case](http://en.wiktionary.org/wiki/sentence_case) for all kind of comments.

 ```css
 /* Single-line comment. */